parse-community/ParseLiveQuery-Android/README.md

 ## Use Client

 The LiveQuery client interface is based around the concept of `Subscriptions`.
-You can register any `ParseQuery` for live updates from the associated live query server, by simply calling `subscribe()` on a the client:
+You can register any `ParseQuery` for live updates from the associated live query server, by simply calling `subscribe()` on the client:
 ```java
 // Parse.initialize should be called first